 Application for ministerial aid is available online in the link at the bottom of this page.
 Using the online application is quick and easy.

 Materials are also available on each of the three campuses when students enroll in school at the beginning of a term.
 At Blue Mountain College, the applications are in the Bible Department; at Mississippi College they are in the Department of Christian Studies; and at William Carey University, applications may be obtained in the Office of the Cooper School of Missions.
 Applications should be in no later than one week before campus interviews.
-First time applicants are required to fill out an application and have a reference from their pastor including a statement that the student has made a public commitment to ministry in their church, with the date the public commitment was made.
+First time applicants are required to fill out an application and have a reference from their pastor including a statement that the student has met with them one on one and articulated their calling to vocational ministry.
+Student must also agree with the Vocational Ministry Covenant, which will be reviewed during their interview with a board member.
 Two other personal references are also required.
 Links to reference forms are provided online.